Woodbrooke Quaker Study Centre: Founding and history

-Closure
+Closure of conference centre

 In February 2023, facing budget pressures due to falling student and conference bookings together with increased costs in maintaining the building, Woodbrooke’s trustees announced that they would be giving up the site in Selly Oak; in-person events at the college were gradually wound down following this announcement, and on 31 October 2023 the site closed to the public for the last time.
 The following day custodianship of the building transferred to the Bournville Village Trust.

 The Woodbrooke organisation continues to provide short courses on personal spiritual growth, theology, creative arts, and training for Quaker roles through a model combining online learning with distributed in-person events in local Quaker meetings and other venues.
 Its Centre for Research in Quaker Studies offers postgraduate taught and research degrees through the Universities of Birmingham.